ilanschnell/bitarray/README.rst

    The bitarrays are reproducible when calling Python's ``random.seed()`` with a specific seed value.

-   This function is only implemented when using Python 3.12 or higher, as it requires the standard library function ``random.binomialvariate()``.
+   This function requires Python 3.12 or higher, as it depends on the standard library function ``random.binomialvariate()``.
+Raises ``NotImplementedError`` when Python version is too low.

    New in version 3.5